SURI 2.0 Electric Toothbrush Review: A Dentist's Thoughts

 Design and Ergonomics

-The Suri toothbrush boasts a sleek design that catches the eye immediately.
+The Suri toothbrush is sleek and catches your eye immediately.
 Its elegant and minimalist aesthetic is not just about looks; it translates into a comfortable grip and an overall premium feel during use.

 The toothbrush heads are made from plant-based materials (cornstarch, with bristles derived from castor oil) and match the electric toothbrush's design.
 The bristles are medium/soft, the perfect balance between being practical and not too rough for your teeth.